Effective search marketing starts with keyword research. It is the essence and the single most valuable part of your SEO activities.

 As mentioned previously, keyword difficulty indicates how difficult it would be to rank among the top 10 in Google SERP on a scale from 1 to 100.

 This metric is included in Ubersuggest as well as MOZ and Ahrefs.
-Different tools use a different method of calculating this score.
+Different tools use different methods of calculating this score.

 Moz takes into account the number of competitors, their site and page authority, and estimated organic CTR.